Disappearance of ARA San Juan: Ocean Infinity search

 Later that day (a year and a day after its sinking) the submarine was found in the Atlantic Ocean at a depth of 907 m at 45°56′59″S 59°46′22″W, 20 km north northwest from the seismic anomaly reported by the CTBTO.
 Photographs were released showing it broken into several pieces on the ocean floor.
 Argentine Navy spokesman Captain Jorge Balbi presented close-up photos of the wreck in a press briefing.
 The pictures show the imploded pressure hull, with the bow section, sail and propellers scattered in an area of 8000 m2.

-Ocean Infinity will receive a reward of US$7.5 million for finding the missing vessel.
+Ocean Infinity was to receive a reward of US$7.5 million for finding the missing vessel.

 Consequences and repercussions

 On 16 December 2017, the Argentine defence minister dismissed the Navy's Chief of the General Staff (Marcelo Srur) –the head of Argentine Navy– after the incident.
 On 4 February 2018 the Argentine news site Infobae published two documents handed by the Argentine Navy to the judge in charge of investigating the accident, detailing how the mission of the submarine included spying on British civil and military vessels in the South Atlantic, near the Falkland Islands.